Juniper/ansible-junos-stdlib/README.md

 ## juniper.junos roles by Juniper Networks

 Ansible galaxy is upgrading to collections and plans to deprecate roles in future.
-The master branch will now have Juniper.junos_collection support.
-Juniper.junos roles have been moved to roles branch.
-Roles will be supported for now.
-For more information for roles, check: [https://github.com/Juniper/ansible-junos-stdlib/tree/roles](https://github.com/Juniper/ansible-junos-stdlib/tree/roles)
-Ansible galaxy is upgrading to collections and plans to deprecate roles in future.
 The master branch will now have juniper.device collection support.
 Juniper.junos roles have been moved to roles branch.
 For more information for roles, check: